 Home Alone 2 is favoured by a lot of people over the original Home Alone, which just goes to show what a great sequel it was!
 Joe Pesci, Daniel Stern, and Macaulay Culkin really work together well.
 Buy it here on Amazon.co.uk

 Incidentally, did you know Daniel Stern was the narrator of all those TV shows ‘The Wonder Years’?
 And also was the original Ben Frankenstein in Tim Burton’s 1984 original Frankenweenie?

 Yes, but the Muppets Christmas Carol is so different, it’s unrecognizable apart from some of the dialogue!

 Where do we start?
-Well, first of all I’m a big fan of the Muppets, so if you marry them to my favorite Charles Dickens novel and the put them together in a film about my favorite time of year… you have a winner!
+Well, first of all, I’m a big fan of the Muppets, so if you marry them to my favorite Charles Dickens novel and put them together in a film about my favorite time of year… you have a winner!

 The story, as you know, is about a miser so mean he would cut his own nose off to spite his face.
 Come Christmas and he’s even meaner than ever and cannot understand what all the hoo-ha is about Christmas.

 He is visited by (in this adaptation) by his old business partners Jacob and Robert Marley as ghosts, played by Statler and Waldorf who tell him to change his ways or he will be forever wandering the earth in misery.